Batya Ungar-Sargon: Career

 Ungar-Sargon began her career as a journalist and news analyst, reporting on topics such as the rights of undocumented immigrants and liberal perspectives on Israel and American Jews.
 In 2019, she discussed the significance of developing an American Jewish identity that is distinct from Israeli politics and aligned with civil and minority rights.
 She also served as managing editor at the wine and spirits media outlet VinePair.

 In 2017, Ungar-Sargon became the opinion editor at The Forward.
 During her tenure, she faced criticism from some commentators on the political left, who accused her of weaponizing claims of antisemitism in a politically charged manner and of displaying a right-wing and Zionist editorial stance.
-Ungar-Sargon later contributed to various publications, including among others The Daily Beast, The Free Press, Foreign Policy, the Los Angeles Times, The New Republic, The New York Review of Books, The New York Times, Tablet, and The Washington Post.
+Ungar-Sargon later contributed to various publications, including among others the Daily Beast, The Free Press, Foreign Policy, the Los Angeles Times, The New Republic, the New York Review of Books, the New York Times, Tablet, and the Washington Post.
 She also appeared on various political shows including on the Brian Lehrer Show, MSNBC, NBC, and NPR, among other media outlets.
-She later became deputy opinion editor of Newsweek, and co-hosted The Debate podcast.
+She later became deputy opinion editor of Newsweek, and co-host of the podcast The Debate.

 In 2019, Ungar-Sargon publicly criticized U.S. Representative Ilhan Omar on Twitter, alleging that Omar had employed antisemitic tropes by suggesting that financial motivations underlie U.S. support for Israel.
-In response, Omar stated that the AIPAC influenced politicians.
+In response, Omar pointed to AIPAC's influence on politicians.
 The exchange drew criticism of Omar's comments, leading to a public apology from the congresswoman.
 In 2020, Ungar-Sargon was selected for the 2021 Civil Society Fellowship, a program of the Anti-Defamation League and the Aspen Institute.
 In 2021, Ungar-Sargon published Bad News: How Woke Media Is Undermining Democracy.
-The book argues that contemporary media has shifted from class-conscious reporting toward race-conscious coverage, which she contends caters primarily to affluent, educated, and urban audiences.
-In 2024, she published Second Class: How the Elites Betrayed America's Working Men and Women, which addresses issues related to the working class in the United States and its relationship with the elite.
+The book argues that contemporary media has shifted focus away from working class "values and concerns", and towards issues of identity politics and the "culture war", which she contends caters primarily to affluent, educated, and urban audiences, stating "the majority of our mainstream news is no longer just liberal; it’s woke."
+In 2024, she published Second Class: How the Elites Betrayed America's Working Men and Women, in which she examines issues related to the working class in the United States and its relationship with the elite.

-In the wake of the Elon Musk salute controversy in January 2025, Ungar-Sargon said it appeared to be "a man with Aspergers [sic] exuberantly throwing his heart to the crowd", accusing the critics who described it as a fascist salute (or Sieg Heil salute) of "inventing outrage".
+In the wake of the Elon Musk salute controversy in January 2025, Ungar-Sargon said it appeared to be "a man with Aspergers [sic] exuberantly throwing his heart to the crowd", accusing Musk's many critics who described it as a fascist salute (or Nazi salute) of "inventing outrage".
 On August 26, 2025, the NewsNation channel announced that Ungar-Sargon would host a weekend afternoon talk show titled Batya on Saturdays, starting on September 20, at 4 p.m.
 ET.